imanish003/CompetitiveProgramming.js/README.md

 # Competitive-Programming-JS
-**No more boilerplate code to participate in Competitive Programming contests in Node.js * ✨**
+**To help Node.js competitive programmers** ✨

 [![Build Status](https://travis-ci.org/Gr8manish/CompetitiveProgramming.js.svg?branch=master)](https://travis-ci.org/Gr8manish/CompetitiveProgramming.js) [![dependencies Status](https://david-dm.org/Gr8manish/CompetitiveProgramming.js/status.svg)](https://david-dm.org/Gr8manish/CompetitiveProgramming.js) [![devDependencies Status](https://david-dm.org/Gr8manish/CompetitiveProgramming.js/dev-status.svg)](https://david-dm.org/Gr8manish/CompetitiveProgramming.js?type=dev) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Goal 🎯
-* This project will help the Node.js Competitive programmers
-* Make it easy to debug the code locally
+* Help Node.js competitive programmers:
+	* To start writing code without any boilerplate code
+	* To debug the code easily by providing input through terminal one by one and check output instantly

+## How does it help? 🎯
+1. Write the code which use **inputReader** utility provided by this npm package.
+	* this package helps in reading input from terminal one by one.
-* Provide a utility to wait for user input
+	* For example **inputReader.readNumber()** will wait for user input and return provided input.
-* Finally, convert the code, which you can submit on websites like codechef, topcoder, hackerrank, hackerearth etc.
+2. Now simple global command is provided by this package which convert the code, written using **inputReader**, into the code which is submittable on websites like codechef, topcoder, hackerrank, hackerearth etc.

 ## Installation
 1. First, install the package globally :